|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 In a bowl, mix the lamb and yogurt and set aside.
 This will tenderize the lamb.

-Heat the oil in a deep pan and add the cinnamon, cardamom, cloves, bay leaves, and peppercorns.
+Heat the oil over medium heat in a deep pan and add the cinnamon, cardamom, cloves, bay leaves, and peppercorns.
 Fry till they turn slightly darker in color.

 Add the onions and fry until they turn lightly golden.

 Add the ginger and garlic paste and fry for a minute.

-Add the coriander, cumin, turmeric, Kashmiri chilies, and garam masala and fry until the oil separates from the masala.
+Add the chilies, garam masala, coriander, cumin, and turmeric and fry until the oil separates from the masala.

 Add the meat and yogurt mix to the masala and fry well.